ossf/scorecard/checks/checks.md

 ## SAST

 This check tries to determine if the project uses static code analysis systems.
+SAST tool may prevent known classes of bugs to be inadvertently introduced in the codebase.
+A low score is considered `Medium` risk.
-It currently works by looking for well-known results in GitHub pull requests.
-More specifically, the check first looks for Github apps named [github-code-scanning](https://securitylab.github.com/tools/codeql) (codeql) and  sonarcloud in the recent (~30) merged PRs.
-If >75% of commits contain at least a successful check (by any of the apps above), the check succeeds.
-If the above fails, the check instead looks for the use of "github/codeql-action" in a github workflow.
+The checks currently looks for known Github apps such as [github-code-scanning](https://securitylab.github.com/tools/codeql) (codeql) and sonarcloud in the recent (~30) merged PRs.
+The check also looks for the use of "github/codeql-action" in a github workflow.

 **Remediation steps**
 - Run CodeQL checks in your CI/CD by following the instructions [here](https://github.com/github/codeql-action#usage).